Click here to review text of state statute

 Subject to statute:

-Any Data Collector that owns or licenses computerized personally identifiable information that includes personal information concerning a consumer.
+Any Data Collector that owns or licenses computerized personally identifiable information or login credentials.

 Third party recipients:

-Any Data Collector that maintains or possesses computerized data containing personally identifiable information of a consumer that the Data Collector does not own or license or any Data Collector that acts or conducts business in Vermont that maintains or possesses records or data containing personally identifiable information that the Data Collector does not own or license shall notify the owner or licensee of the information of any security breach immediately following discovery of the breach, consistent with the legitimate needs of law enforcement
+Any Data Collector that maintains or possesses computerized data containing personally identifiable information or login credentials that the Data Collector does not own or license or any Data Collector that acts or conducts business in Vermont that maintains or possesses records or data containing personally identifiable information or login credentials that the Data Collector does not own or license shall notify the owner or licensee of the information of any security breach immediately following discovery of the breach, consistent with the legitimate needs of law enforcement.

 Note: The statute imposes various obligations on Data Brokers, including, registration, breach record-keeping, and data security requirements.
 Further specific information is contained in the statute.